Note

 - Azure provisions public IP addresses for each service.

-for the bootstrap service.
-This is required to ensure Kafka properly advertises the custom hostname backing each broker back to a client.
-It also adds the information to the respective broker or bootstrap certificate so that it can be used for TLS hostname verification.
+If you want to use custom DNS names, you must configure the advertisedHost for each broker and the alternativeNames for the bootstrap service.
+This is required to ensure Kafka properly advertises the custom hostname for each broker back to a client.
+It also adds the information to the respective broker or bootstrap certificate so it can be used for TLS hostname verification.

 listeners: